RelucentDev/governance-shared/docs/community-health-files.md

-We include an `ACKNOWLEDGEMENTS.md` file in the root of each project to acknowledge the contributions of others, and to provide a list of sources of inspiration and guidance that aren't otherwise obvious in the project.
+We include an `ACKNOWLEDGEMENTS.md` file in the root of each project to acknowledge the contributions of others, and to provide a list of sources of inspiration and guidance that aren't otherwise clear in the project.

 ```markdown
 # Acknowledgements